 The Parker Manatee Rehabilitation Habitat

 The Parker Manatee Rehabilitation Habitat holds nearly 60,000 gallons of water, including a medical pool.
 The pool offers both deep and shallow water, allowing the manatees to maintain natural feeding behaviors.
 An exhibit area within the facility helps to educate the public about manatee anatomy and offers above and below water viewing.
 Manatee Care Specialists provide presentations about manatee habitat, nutrition and physiology.
 Working closely with US Fish and Wildlife Service and critical care hospitals for manatees, The Bishop’s Manatee Rehabilitation Habitat is a second stage rehabilitation facility.
 A second stage facility provides a temporary home for manatees that will be released back into the wild after having received treatment from an acute care hospital.
-The Habitat has housed 38 manatees as part of the rehabilitation program.
+The Habitat has housed more than 40 manatees as part of the rehabilitation program.
 The facility was the permanent home to Manatee County’s official mascot and the oldest known manatee in the world, Snooty, who passed away in 2017 at a record-breaking 69 years old.

 Exhibition: Being a Sea Turtle is Hard — But You Can Help!